mvp5464/interviewPrep/JavaScript.md

 6. JS popup alert

 window.alert() :==> alert("I am an alert box!");
-# An alert box is often used if you want to make sure information comes through to the user.
+# An alert box is often used if you want to make sure information comes through the user.
 # When an alert box pops up, the user will have to click "OK" to proceed.

 window.confirm() :==> confirm("Press a button!")